s2l1/Headless-Samourai-Dojo/Advanced_Dojo_Setup.md

 **for ODROID N2**
 <sub><sup>by @GuerraMoneta</sup></sub>

-First I must say thanks to @BTCxZelko @hashamadeus @laurentmt @PuraVlda from Dojo Telegram chat.
-Also thanks to @stadicus and Burcak Baskan for the Raspibolt guide and the Dojo Pi4 guide.

 This setup will be running bitcoind externally, which is a bit more advanced, versus leaving the default option enabled where bitcoind will run inside Docker.
-I have chosen this setup because it is faster than waiting for a full blockchain sync with ODROID N2.
-If you have experience this deployment should take around 8 hours.
-Take a look at Dojo docs "advanced setup" section for more info.
+This setup is useful for a many reasons like using pre-existing full node, it is faster than waiting for a full blockchain sync with ODROID N2, and Docker can be confusing to connect things like an electrum server to.
+This setup will also teach new users some very useful skills involving networking, hardware, linux, and bitcoin.
+If you have some experience with a similar deployment, this should take around 8 hours.
+Take a look at Dojo documentation on "advanced setup" in the "My sources" section below for more info.

-Are you looking to run a full node that can interact with a mobile wallet over Tor 24/7?
-Don't want to leave some dusty old laptop running in the corner with wires hanging about?
-This guide is for Samourai Dojo on a headless server.
-Samourai Dojo is the backing server for Samourai Wallet.
-It provides HD account, loose addresses (BIP47) balances, and transactions lists.
-Also provides unspent output lists to the wallet.
-PushTX endpoint broadcasts transactions through the backing bitcoind node.

-If you are new to many of these concepts that is ok, no prior experience is required.
-This guide should help you get started and point you in the directions for researching.

-MyDojo is a set of Docker containers providing a full Samourai backend composed of:
-* a bitcoin full node accessible as an ephemeral Tor hidden service
-* a backend database
-* a backend modules with an API accessible as a static Tor hidden service
-* a maintenance tool accessible through a Tor web browser

-If you have some spare time please make a github account and edit this guide.
-You can also fork the guide to your own version, maybe for a purpose such as adding more detailed notes, or perhaps for making more drastic changes like a different method of deployment.
-It was a community effort that helped me bring this guide together, and it may take the same effort to keep this guide polished and up to date.
-Feel free to revise things, make suggestions, become contributor, update versions, et cetera.
-Thank you!
+**NEWBIE TIPS:** Each command has $ before it, and the outputs of the command are marked > to avoid confusion. # is symbol fo a comment.
+Do not enter these as part of a command.
+If you are not sure about commands, stuck, learning, etc. try visiting the information links and doing the Optional Reading.
+Look up terms that you do not know.
+The Dojo Telegram chat is also very active and helpful.
+I am trying my best to educate anyone new throughout this guide.

 # Table of Contents
 * [**HARDWARE REQUIREMENTS**](https://github.com/s2l1/Headless-Samourai-Dojo/blob/master/README.md#1-hardware-requirements)